rayanfer32/chain-reaction-peerjs/README.md

-### Serverless P2P - Chain React Multiplayer Game
+### Serverless P2P - Chain Reaction Multiplayer Game

+### Todo
+- Options to choose number of players
+- Hide the connect to field , isHost checkbox when game is started.
+- Update the number players based on the connections
+- Remove all the debug loggers

 ### Done
+- Join or Create toggle
+- Option to share the play link with the hostId
-* Play red vs green using peer to peer connection.
+- Play red vs green using peer to peer connection.
-* Deploy as a static page on github.io
+- Deploy as a static page on github.io
-* No servers used.
+- No servers used.

-### Todo
-* Options to choose number of players
-* Update the number players based on the connections
-* Option to share the play link with the hostId
-* Remove all the debug loggers
-* Hide the connect to field , isHost checkbox when game is started.